skrub-data/skrub/doc/documentation.rst

 provide a high degree of control over which columns should be modified.

-More complex, multi-table scenarios can make use of the skrub :ref:`Data Ops <user_guide_data_ops_index>`, a development framework for constructing and validating pipelines that involve multiple dataframes and hyperparameter tuning of parameters.
+More complex, multi-table scenarios can make use of the skrub :ref:`Data Ops <user_guide_data_ops_index>`, which enable constructing and validating pipelines that involve multiple dataframes and hyperparameter tuning.

 Skrub does not replace pandas or polars.
 Instead, it leverages the dataframe libraries to provide more high-level building blocks that